KennethanCeyer/parallax-slider/README.md

 ## Issues

-> We are welcome to announce the issue.
+> We are welcome about announcing the issue.

 Please inform us, If you find some problems.